 Two regional-scale landslide hazard maps have been produced that cover the project area.
 Colton (1991) does not show the property to be underlain by or adjacent to landslide deposits.
-Elliott and Harty (2010) shows deposits mapped as "Landslide undifferentiated from talus and/or colluvial deposits" near the southern margin of the property.
-Most recently and more site-specific, Western Geologic (2012) used the Elliott and Harty (2010) map as a base map, which shows "mixed slope colluvium, shallow landslides, and talus" deposits southwest of the property (see Figure A-7).
+Elliott and Harty (2010) shows deposits mapped as "Landslide undifferentiated from talus and/or colluvial deposits" southwest of the property.
+Most recently and more site-specific, Western Geologic (2012) used the Elliott and Harty (2010) map as a base map, which shows "mixed slope colluvium, shallow landslides, and talus" deposits southwest of the property (see Figure A-8).